tbrintet/clean/README.md

 1. Updates the system package list and upgrades all installed packages.
 2. Removes and purges any orphaned packages and cleans the package cache.
-3. Clears the system journal and rotates the logs.
+3. Clears the system journal logs.
 4. Removes the wtmp and btmp files, which store login and logout history.
 5. Removes all gzipped log files in the /var/log directory.
-6. Removes various history files in the /home directory.
+6. Removes various history and cache files in the /home directory.

 The script must be run as root, and will prompt the user to run as root if not already running as root.